HariSekhon/Dockerfiles/README.md

 https://www.javacodegeeks.com/2016/03/running-java-docker-youre-breaking-law.html

 - CentOS latest combinations of Java 7/8 and Scala 2.10/2.11
+- Fedora latest combinations of Java 7/8 and Scala 2.10/2.11
 - Debian latest with Java 7
 - Ubuntu 14.04 with Java 7
 - Ubuntu latest with Java 8, 9